MV Mi Amigo: 1962–1968

-On 15 August 1967, the Marine, &c., Broadcasting (Offences) Act 1967 became law.
+On 15 August 1967, the Marine Broadcasting Offences Act 1967 became law.
 The four DJs on board Mi Amigo at that time were Ross Brown, Robbie Dale, Spangles Muldoon and Johnnie Walker.
 On 3 March 1968, Titan pulled alongside Mi Amigo and Radio Caroline was ordered to close down.
 The crew were locked in the ship's lounge.
 The Offshore Supply Company seized Mi Amigo and Fredericia as security for £30,000 they were owed.
 Both ships were towed to Amsterdam.
 It was planned to use the Oceaan VII as a replacement for Mi Amigo, but the story was leaked by newspapers and the ships owners were told that they would be summonsed if the ship was used to broadcast pirate radio.